ClickCease

 Aftercare & Long-Term Recovery

-Recovery doesnโ€™t end after rehab.
-Outpatient programs, sober living homes, and support groups provide long-term accountability.
-Therapy, whether individual or group-based, helps people manage cravings, change thought patterns, and rebuild relationships.
+Recovery continues after rehab ends.
+Outpatient programs, sober homes, and support groups offer long-term accountability.
+Therapy helps people manage cravings, change their thinking, and repair relationships.

 Getting Help for Alcohol and Xanax Addiction